-15 If the user conducts fiscal year code validity checks described later in this section, only codes valid for risk adjustment will be included in the final diagnosis-level file.
+&lt;sup>17 If the user conducts fiscal year code validity checks described later in this section, only codes valid for risk adjustment will be included in the final diagnosis-level file.

-- 1. Professional source of diagnosis - a.
-For professional records, use diagnoses from records that have at least one line item with an acceptable CPT/HCPCS code (Table 2).
-If there is at least one acceptable line on the record, use all the header diagnoses.
-There are three possible values for CPT/HCPCS codes in columns C and D: - i. yes = code is acceptable in that calendar year - ii. no = code is not acceptable in that calendar year - iii.
-N/A = code is not in existence in that calendar year - b.
-For professional records, if a line item has an acceptable CPT/HCPCS code, use all diagnoses from the line item. - c.
-If there are no acceptable service lines on the record, do not use any of the diagnoses for risk adjustment. - 2.
-Inpatient facility source of diagnosis - a.
-Use all header diagnoses from records where facility bill type code equals one of the following: - i.
-111 (inpatient admit through discharge); or - ii.
-117 (inpatient replacement of prior claim). - b.
-There is no procedure screen for inpatient facility record types. - 3.
-Outpatient facility source of diagnosis - a.
+- a.
 Restrict records to those with facility bill type code equal to: - i.
 131 (hospital outpatient admit through discharge); or - ii.
 137 (hospital outpatient replacement of prior claim); or - iii.
 711 (rural health clinic admit through discharge); or - iv.
 717 (rural health clinic replacement of prior claim); or - v.
-761 (community mental health center admit through discharge); or - vi.
-767 (community mental health center replacement of prior claim); or - vii.
-771 (federally qualified health center admit through discharge); or - viii.
-777 (federally qualified health center replacement of prior claim); or - ix.
-851 (critical access hospital admit through discharge); or - x.
-857 (critical access hospital replacement of prior claim). - b.
+731 (clinic freestanding admit through discharge); or - vi.
+737 (clinic freestanding replacement of prior claim); or - vii.761 (community mental health center admit through discharge); or - viii.
+767 (community mental health center replacement of prior claim); or - ix.
+771 (federally qualified health center admit through discharge); or - x.
+777 (federally qualified health center replacement of prior claim); or - xi.
+851 (critical access hospital admit through discharge); or - xii.857 (critical access hospital replacement of prior claim); or - xiii.
+871 (freestanding non-residential opioid treatment programs [OTPs]); or xiv.
+877 (OTPs replacement of prior claim).

+b.
 For records with at least one acceptable CPT/HCPCS code (Table 2) on a service line, use all header diagnoses.
 Otherwise, do not use the diagnoses for risk adjustment.

 Fiscal year code validity: Section III further describes the diagnosis-level input data file.
 After creating that file, the user will have the variables needed to conduct fiscal year validity checks.
 Table 3 identifies the fiscal year(s) in which the diagnosis codes used for risk adjustment are valid.
-The user should check that for a given diagnosis (variable DIAG) and service date (variable DIAGNOSIS_SERVICE_DATE), the diagnosis code has a Y in the corresponding Table 3 Code Valid column.
-ICD-10 diagnosis codes with service dates of January 1, 2021 - September 30, 2021 should have a Y in the Code Valid in FY2021 column; otherwise, the user should exclude them.
-ICD-10 diagnosis codes with service dates of October 1, 2021 - December 31, 2021 should have a Y in the Code Valid in FY2022 column; otherwise, the user should exclude them.
+The user should check that for a given diagnosis (variable DIAG) and service date (variable DIAGNOSIS\SERVICE\DATE), the diagnosis code has a Y in the corresponding Table 3 Code Valid column.
+ICD-10 diagnosis codes with service dates of January 1, 2022 - September 30, 2022 should have a Y in the Code Valid in FY2022 column; otherwise, the user should exclude them.
+ICD-10 diagnosis codes with service dates of October 1, 2022 - December 31, 2022 should have a Y in the Code Valid in FY2023 column; otherwise, the user should exclude them.

 Note on bundled claims for mother and newborn infant: In practice, some hospital claims for childbirth include both the mother's record and the newborn infant's record on the same claim (diagnoses and procedure codes).
-Because there are separate adult, child, and infant risk adjustment models and some of the diagnosis codes may not be distinguishable between mother and infant on bundled claims, any bundled claims should be redefined as two separate records whenever possible (mother and infant, each with a separate ID. sex. and age) in order for the diagnoses to be appropriately included in the input dataset and used for appropriately calculating risk scores.
+Because there are separate adult, child, and infant risk adjustment models and some of the diagnosis codes may not be distinguishable between mother and infant on bundled claims, any bundled claims should be redefined as two separate records whenever possible (mother and infant, each with a separate ID, sex, and age) in order for the diagnoses to be appropriately included in the input dataset and used for appropriately calculating risk scores.